soggybag/Front-end-Web-Class-2/README.md

 The selector `h1` in this case targets all tags named h1.

-#### Exercise:  Style the sample document

-sample-1.html
+### 4 - Applying styles

+Contunue with the previous example and apply some styles.

+#### Font styles

 Use the  list of styles here to look up  each of the styles  below as you apply them.

-- Set the font of the h1 to Helvetica
+- Set the font-family of the h1 to Helvetica
 - set the font-size of  the body tag to  18px
 - Set the color of the body tag to

-### 4 - CSS syntax, Selectors, Properties, and Values
+- Set the H1 font-size in ems
+- set the line-height

+####  Margin

+- Set the margin-top and margin-bottom of the H1 and P tags
+- Set the margin-left and margin-right of a wrapper

 - Not case sensitive, you should stick with lowercase
 - A CSS Rule is built from: